A generalized statistical model for fits to parton distributions: Consistency checks for the GMM

 where $N_\text{parm}$ is the number of independent parameters for each base Gaussian distribution.
 The first term in Eq.~\eqref{eq:N_parm} is the total number of fitting parameters over $K$ copies of base distributions.
 The second term corresponds to the number of independent weights.
 In our pseudo-data study, there are always two free variables in the pseudo-PDF parametrization.
 Hence the total number of independent parameters for the GMM method in our current fits is

 We scan the AIC and BIC of the GMM up to $K=4$ for all 5 cases considered in this work, as summarized in Table~\ref{tab:AIC_BIC}.
-For Case-1 and Case-3, both AIC and BIC suggest two base Gaussian distributions would be optimal in order to faithfully extract information from their pseudo-data sets.
+For Case-1 and Case-3, both AIC and BIC suggest two base Gaussian distributions are optimal.
 This confirms the results shown in Sec.~\ref{sec:result_GMM}, particularly in Figs.~\ref{fig:GMM_case1:e} and~\ref{fig:GMM_case3:e}, where two base Gaussian distributions can estimate a correlation that covers the two pseudo-data sets in tension.
-The AIC and BIC suggest for Case-2 a sinlge Gaussian distribution is enough to fit this pseudo-data set.
+The AIC and BIC suggest a single Gaussian distribution suffices for Case-2.
 In Fig.~\ref{fig:GMM_case2:e}, the LS method predicts a correlation, whose slope is close to the correlation estimated with two base Gaussian distributions.
 This is consistent with the fact that Case-2 has minimal tension due to the large values of data errors.
 At this point we would like to point out that the GMM in conjunction with AIC and BIC, can be used to determine how much the errors in the data should be inflated in order to make them consistent so that we can use the LS method, as suggested in Ref.~\cite{Kovarik:2019xvh, Erler:2020bif, ParticleDataGroup:2022pth, Cowan:2018lhq, DAgostini:1999niu}.\footnote{ Specifically, one possible measure is to increase the errors in the data sets until the AIC and BIC indicate that $K=1$ is the optimal value of $K$.
-This provides an alternate way to determine the scale factor used in Ref.~\cite{ParticleDataGroup:2022pth}.} For Case-4 and Case-5, the AIC and BIC of course suggest that there is no need of using the GMM method, since by doing so one is over-fitting the data.
-We reiterate that the consequence of over-fitting is to increase our uncertainty and therefore leads to a conservative estimate of uncertainty, {\it i.e.,} using the optimum value of $K$ provides the most precise PDFs, whereas larger values of $K$ will lead to PDFs with larger uncertainty.
-We also notice in Table~\ref{tab:AIC_BIC} that a higher number of base distributions $K$ sometimes would lead to equal or slightly lower value of $-\ln L$ than the $K$ suggested by AIC and BIC, indicating that one can equally or even better fit the data with more base distributions.
-However this is likely due to over-fitting the statistical fluctuations in the data.
-To conclude, although the GMM method is expected to reduce to the LS method for a consistent data set, one should avoid using it without detailed assessment of the level of tension.
-The combination of AIC and BIC indicators with the generalized statistical model of the GMM method could effectively reproduce the correct correlation in the presence of inconsistency in data.
-At the same time we can determine optimal values of $K$ and provide a formalism to determine more precise PDFs.
+This provides an alternate way to determine the scale factor used in Ref.~\cite{ParticleDataGroup:2022pth}, c.f.
+Appendix~\ref{sec:app:W_boson}. }